 But then we saw God answer so many prayers and provide for our needs abundantly.

 Scott sprung into action and got it all organised with the insurance company, doctor, airline and hotel.
-Within 24 hours all the plans were in place for Boaz and Cathy to stay until he recovered from his illness.
+Within 24 hours all the plans were in place for Cathy and the baby to stay until he recovered from his illness.

 Phew, all was sorted, and only a small excess to pay.

-(It’s worth just pausing here to let you know that Boaz had a very mild dose of chicken pox, he didn’t seem to suffer much discomfort and was in good spirits – a huge blessing!)
+(It’s worth just pausing here to let you know that the baby had a very mild dose of chicken pox, he didn’t seem to suffer much discomfort and was in good spirits – a huge blessing!)

 We were grateful, we were relieved, Cathy was even a little bit excited (4 whole days of Mummy and baby in the sun – a REAL holiday with someone else footing the bill!)